18 Types of Watches Every Watch Lover Should Know

 3. Solar-Powered Watches (7)

-Types of Watches Based on Their Style & Function
+Types of Watches Based on Style and Function

 1. Casual Watches